Current and Emerging Immigration Issues

 Executive Orders and Proclamations

 On September 24, 2017, the date the 90-Day Travel Ban was set to expire (other than the portion pertaining to refugees), President Trump issued Proclamation 9465 (“Enhancing Vetting Capabilities and Processes for Detecting Attempted Entry into the United States by Terrorists or Other Public Safety Threats”) pursuant to Section 2(e) of Executive Order 13780.
 Proclamation 9465 imposed country-specific restrictions on entry into the United Sates for the nationals of eight countries (Chad, Iran, Libya, North Korea, Syria, Venezuela, Yemen, Somalia).
 Although U.S. District Courts in Hawaii and Maryland partially blocked the Proclamation for a time, the Supreme Court of the United States (SCOTUS) stayed the preliminary injunctions on December 4, 2017, so the full Proclamation is now in effect.
 This allows the U.S. government to fully enforce the travel restrictions on all eight countries.

 For in-depth, timely information on developments pertaining to Proclamation 9465, please refer to the NAFSA: Association of International Educators pages Indefinite Entry Bar Under Executive Order and Executive Order Entry Ban Litigation Updates.

 Deferred Action for Childhood Arrivals (DACA)

 On September 5, 2017, the Department of Homeland Security issued a memo rescinding the June 2012 DHS memo that established the Deferred Action for Childhood Arrivals (DACA) program.
-The new memo sets forth a plan for phasing out DACA, which includes a limited period of time in which the DHS will adjudicate certain requests for DACA and associated applications for work permits (Employment Authorization Documents or EADs).
-Effective immediately, the DHS will do the following:
+The new memo set forth a plan for phasing out DACA, which included a limited period of time in which the DHS would adjudicate certain requests for DACA and associated applications for work permits (Employment Authorization Documents or EADs).
+The DHS plan was as follows:

 - Keep effective all previously approved DACA and work permits (EADs) for the remaining duration of their validity period.